 Long live social revolution!
 Down with tyranny!

 Granted, they had an inflated sense of their ability to inspire a revolution.
 But so did Timothy McVeigh.
-The similarities may be greater than many realize.
+The similarities with the militia right are greater than many realize.
 The primary suspect behind the 1920 bombing of Wall Street was a Galleanist named Mario Buda.
 That explosion killed over three dozen people and maimed hundreds more.

-In spite of what insurrectionists have done with explosives, many on the left dismiss the bomb-throwing anarchist as a statist caricature.
+In spite of what insurrectionists have done with explosive weapons, many on the left dismiss the bomb-throwing anarchist as a statist caricature.
 They are quick to cite the Haymarket Square bombing of 1886, for which several anarchists were tried and convicted.
 But the analogy is less than exculpatory.
 There was evidence of a criminal conspiracy.

 In a time of civil peace, the presumption should be against the use of political violence.
 The burden of justification is on those who play at civil war.
 But insurrectionary anarchists turn this presumption upside down.
 It is not they who should answer to the rest of us for their violence; it is we statists who must answer to humanity’s redeemers.
-We are to atone for the sins of the world.
+We must atone for the sins of the world.
 We are called, in words of anarchist Alexander Berkman, a failed assassin, to “grow the wings” of an angel.